readyready15728/surname-identifier/README.md

 of the classifier hovers somewhere around 60%.
 This is much less than the near-total accuracy of the best machine learning classifiers.
 But it's also much more than the probability of success with random guessing, which, by the calculations available in `random-guessing.py`, is about 10.6%.
+(Specifically, by "random guessing", I refer to random guesses drawn from a probability distribution equal to that describing the distribution of ethnic groups in the data.
+Random guessing with each ethnic group being equiprobable performs *far* worse.)
 A sixfold improvement over random chance with a deeply suboptimal database is encouraging and suggests that accuracy could be improved considerably with more data.
 I have also considered excluding ethnic groups with few names and focusing only on those with, say, one hundred or more members each to see if that would improve performance. (**EDIT:** the branch reduced of this repository shows what happens when only ethnic groups with two hundred or more surnames are included.
 The accuracy increases to above 70%, though the advantage over random guessing is diminished: random guessing is now effective over 20% of the time.)